Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 Ph-CNN takes the taxa abundances table and the taxa distance matrix as the input, and outputs the class of each sample~\cite{fioravanti_phylogenetic_2018}.
 Here, the distance between two taxa is defined as their patristic distance, i.e., the sum of the lengths of all branches connecting the two taxa on the phylogenetic tree.
 The patristic distance is used together with multi-dimensional scaling to embed the phylogenetic tree in an Euclidean space.
 Each taxon is represented as a point in Euclidean space preserving the tree distance as well as possible.
 Since the data is endowed with an intrinsic concept of neighborhood in the input space, Ph-CNN can then use CNN to perform classification.
 PopPhy-CNN represents the phylogenetic tree and species abundances in a matrix format, and then directly applies CNN to perform classification~\cite{reiman2020popphy}. taxoNN incorporates a stratified approach to group OTUs into phylum clusters and then applies CNNs to train within each cluster individually~\cite{sharma2020taxonn}.
 Further, through an ensemble learning approach, features obtained from each cluster were concatenated to improve prediction accuracy.
 Note that with each phylum cluster, the authors proposed two ways (either based on distance to the cluster center or based on taxa correlations) to order and place correlated taxa together to generate matrix or image-like inputs amenable for CNN.
 MDeep directly incorporates the taxonomic levels of the phylogenetic tree into the CNN architecture~\cite{wang_novel_2021}.
 OTUs on the species level are clustered based on the evolutionary model.
 This clustering step makes convolutional operation capture OTUs highly correlated in the phylogenetic tree.
 The number of hidden nodes decreases as the convolutional layer moves forward, reflecting the taxonomic grouping.
+PM-CNN (Phylogenetic Multi-path Convolutional Neural Network) is a phylogeny-based neural network model designed for multi-status classification and disease detection using microbiome data~\cite{wang2024pm}.
+It organizes microbes according to their phylogenetic relationships and extracts features through a multi-path CNN, a deep learning architecture that processes data via parallel paths.
+Unlike traditional CNNs, which rely on a single path to extract features layer by layer, potentially leading to information loss due to limited feature representation in complex tasks, the multi-path CNN processes input data through multiple independent paths.
+This enables feature extraction from diverse angles and scales, enhancing the model's expressiveness and robustness for complex tasks.
+In PM-CNN, the the microbial richness features are embedded with phylogeny by multi-layer hierarchical clustering, which are then fed into a multi-path CNN for disease classification.
+It has been shown that PM-CNN outperforms existing machine learning models in microbiome-based disease classification.

 \textbf{Other deep learning methods.} Besides the above deep learning methods that exploit the phylogenetic structure for microbiome data classification, some other deep learning methods (e.g., DeepMicro~\cite{liang_deepmicrobes_2020}, GDmicro~\cite{liao2023gdmicro}, and a transformer-based microbial ``language'' model~\cite{pope2023learning}) have been developed.
 Those methods do not leverage the phylogenetic structure of microbiome data.